How much percentage of land is plain in India?

 Renewable resources are resources that are replenished by the environment over relatively short periods of time.
 This type of resource is much more desirable to use because often a resource renews so fast that it will have regenerated by the time you've used it up.

 How much percentage of forest area in the country according to the National Forest Policy?

 National forest policy of 1932 had a target of keeping 33% of land area under forest in India because that percentage is regarded as the minimum required for maintaining ecological balance in a country.
 The actual forest area was only 22% but the policy hoped to increase that percentage to 33%.

 Which one of the following is the main cause of land degradation in Madhya Pradesh?

-Deforestation due to mining is the main cause of land degradation in Madhya Pradesh .
-Due to urbanization and industrialization a lot of forest area has been diverted for other uses like agriculture, river valley projects, industries and townships, roads, etc.
+The main reason for land degradation in Madhya Pradesh is deforestation.
+Due to urbanization and industrialization, a lot of forest area has been diverted for other uses like agriculture, river valley projects, industries and townships, roads, etc.